-High Point University considers a strong commitment to diversity, equity, and inclusion as a core component of our mission and an essential ingredient to a holistic education in the liberal arts tradition.
+High Point University considers a strong commitment to diversity, equality, and inclusion as a core component of our mission and an essential ingredient to a holistic education in the liberal arts tradition.
 A liberal arts education develops critical thinkers, moving students from a fixed-mindset to a growth-mindset.
 This approach to learning prepares students for reflective action in an interdependent and diverse world.
 We not only understand and respect the unique talents and perspectives of all individuals but we also embrace and utilize their contributions.
 Our breadth of inclusiveness creates a path by which all individuals can achieve their highest potential in an increasingly complex and pluralistic society.

 We welcome and respect all students, faculty, and staff of all races, ethnicities, religions, genders, sexual orientations, sexual identities and gender expressions, abilities, classes, ages, and political ideas.
 We recognize that diversity also includes a range of geographic locations, communication styles, family makeup, educational background, military service, and other unique life experiences.
 To encourage diversity and inclusion we endorse dynamic curricula and research agendas—through the university’s core education as well as all fields of study, programming, and community engagement—that include a multiplicity of views and perspectives.

-Diversity, equity, and inclusion are not merely moral imperatives or societal goals, they can be a competitive advantage.
+Diversity, equality, and inclusion are not merely moral imperatives or societal goals, they can be a competitive advantage.
 Our continued success as a university rests in our collective ability to embrace a multitude of opinions, ideas, and beliefs so that we can effectively educate the next generation of leaders who are culturally responsive, knowledgeable, and globally engaged.
-Our commitment to diversity, equity, and inclusion cultivates students’ desire for citizenship in complex global communities.
+Our commitment to diversity, equality, and inclusion cultivates students’ desire for citizenship in complex global communities.